dabear/BearLang/README.md

 # Bearlang
-BearLang is a simple unix-like mini language andcode execution engine for simple truth-like statements.
+BearLang is a simple unix-like mini language and code execution engine for simple truth-like statements.
 Based on the shlex lexer and a custom parser, you can provide additional arguments and test functions for custom behavior.

 # Usage